opsit-io/opsit-explang-docs/docs/funcs-by-package.md

 ### `SET`

-**SET symbol value { level | uplevel }?**

-Change variable value in specified context.
+**Change variable value in specified context.**

+**(SET  symbol value &KEY uplevel level)**

 Set changes the contents of variable symbol in the dynamic context to the given value.
 If uplevel is set the value will be set in the uplevel-ths previous context.
 If level is set the value will be changed in the level-th context from the level0

 **builtin function** defined at  **class io.opsit.explang.Funcs$SET**

 ### `SETPROP`

-**SETPROP [symbol, property-key, property-value]**

-Set variable property.
+**Set variable property.**

+**(SETPROP  symbol property-key property-value)**

 Sets property value in variable property map

 **builtin function** defined at  **class io.opsit.explang.Funcs$SETPROP**

 ### `SETPROPS`

-**SETPROPS [symbol, properties-map]**
+**(SETPROPS  symbol properties-map)**

 Set Properties Map for a Variable